xhyumiracle/MiracleLinuxScripts/README.md

 ```sh
 ./ubuntu_theme_setup_xhyu.sh picture bottom wallpapper
 ```
+- Arguments:
   [ args ] can be one or more of the follows:
 - terminator
   Install terminator and setup dircolors-solarized(terminator's style)
 - picture